LeeBosa/Portfolio/README.md

 ## Intro

-A simple next.js project to display and showcase my web development stacks.
+A simple next.js project to display and showcase my development stacks.

 Visit website: https://taedonn.com

 &nbsp;

-## Dev goal
+## Goal

-Welcome to my front-end developer portfolio website!
-Here, you'll find a showcase of my passion for creating engaging and user-friendly web experiences.
 Explore my projects and discover how I transform concepts into digital reality.
-Join me on this creative journey and let's build the future of the web together.
+Join me on this creative journey and let's build the future of the web together!

 &nbsp;